 Khush Donates Research Fund to The Punjab Agricultural University

-For Details please click on the hyperlinks
+For details please click on the hyperlinks

 World Food Prize Laureate

-January 28, 2009 – – 1996 World Food Prize Laureate Gurdev Khush has donated 35 million rupees (roughly $717,000) to Punjab Agricultural University, his alma matter.
+January 28, 2009 – – 1996 World Food Prize Laureate Gurdev Khush has donated 35 million rupees (roughly $717,000) to Punjab Agricultural University, his alma mater.
 Dr. Khush made the announcement on January 15 while delivering the convocation address at the university’s College of Agriculture.
-Dr. Khush’s donation comes from money he has accumulated from his various international awards, including the World Food Prize…
+Dr. Khush’s donation comes from the money he has accumulated from his various international awards, including the World Food Prize…

-Commenting on his life work, Dr Cantrell, Director of the International Rice Research Institute said, “While Dr Khush’s name may have passed the lips of many, his life’s work has passed lips of almost half the humanity”.
-Renowned Indian agricultural scientist and one of the fathers of the Green Revolution Dr MS Swaminathan paid tribute to Dr Khush by saying: ‘Dr Khush combines remarkable capacities in both theoretical and practical work, and is a role model for all young scientists.’
+Commenting on his life work, Dr. Cantrell, Director of the International Rice Research Institute said, “While Dr. Khush’s name may have passed the lips of many, his life’s work has passed lips of almost half the humanity”.
+Renowned Indian agricultural scientist and one of the fathers of the Green Revolution Dr. MS Swaminathan paid tribute to Dr. Khush by saying: ‘Dr. Khush combines remarkable capacities in both theoretical and practical work, and is a role model for all young scientists.’

 Dr. Gurdev Singh Khush is an agronomist and geneticist who, along with Dr. Henry Beachell, received the 1996 World Food Prize for his achievements in enlarging and improving the global supply of rice during a time of exponential population growth.

 Royal Society Fellow